 Parkway Heights now has Stephen Ministers available.
 These individuals have received extensive training to serve people who are experiencing challenging situations.
 Stephen Ministers are available to support, encourage, listen, comfort and care with confidentiality and with the help of God.
 Stephen Ministers will be individually assigned by our supervising minister, Julie Collins.

-If you are interested in learning more about receiving care from a Stephen Minister for you or a friend or family member or you'd like to explore becoming a Stephen Minister, contact Julie Collins.
+If you are interested in learning more about receiving care from a Stephen Minister for you or a friend or family member or you'd like to explore becoming a Stephen Minister, please complete this form.
 You can also find information plus stories from Stephen Ministers and care receivers in the Atrium nook next to the Welcome Desk at church.